f-flores/liri-node-app/README.md

     IMDB Rating, Rotten Tomatoes Rating, Countries where movie was produced, Plot, Actors, and languages

-  `node do-what-it-says`
+  `node do-what-it-says` reads text inside of random.txt and then processes it to call
+    one of LIRI's commands.

 ### Installation

-This app can be cloned with the following command from a terminal.
+This app can be cloned using git.

 However, in order to successfully run this app, a few programs must be already installed as prerequisites.